ASF

 We assume the reader's linear algebra: vector spaces, matrices, rank, eigenvalues, and the ordinary differential equations built from them.
 We assume no prior pharmacology whatsoever; every pharmacological term, starting with compartment above, is defined in prose at the point it first does any mathematical work.

-Section 0's three literatures are one object once its state dimension is left free.
+The three literatures the introduction named are one object once its state dimension is left free.
 This section fixes that object once, first in the nonlinear generality it needs to hold PK, PD, and QSP simultaneously, then specialised to the linear form the rest of Part I works with.

 Definition (State-space system).